ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Identify the situation: what type of situation does this action belong to?
 * Identify the actors: what kind of actors are involved?
 * Identify the past context/actions: Understand the causal chain of events/how the situation has unfolded so far.
 This is done by two things: going into their minds/perspective, and visualising them performing actions.
-* Identify the future reactions: put yourself into their heads/minds, and project what they might do next: how the situation evolves.
+* Understanding reactions: put yourself into their heads/minds, and understand how they might react/their reaction.

 Time is a flat circle: